h-griffin/datingapp/README.md

     - AppUser can like many AppUsers
     - .net5 can create table automatically, but doesnt work well with this relationship
     - self referencing many to many
-    - use join table called user like
+    - use join table called user-like
         - source user id
         - liked user id
 - fluent api
     - tell api
         - APPUSER has one SOURCEUSER with many LIKEDUSERS
         - APPUSER has one LIKEDUSER with many LIKEDBYUSERS

 - adding new entity
     - padingation for likes